CurtisColwell/StrainViz/README.md

 ![StrainViz Block Diagram](https://github.com/CurtisColwell/StrainViz/blob/master/scripts/figures/block_diagram.png)

-1. Model the strained compound in Avogadro and create a Gaussian input file to optimize the geometry.
+1. Model the strained compound in Avogadro and create an Orca input file to optimize the geometry.

-2. Use Gaussian to create an optimized geometry output file.
+2. Use Orca to create an optimized geometry output file.
 Open this file in Avogadro and save it in the input/ directory with the .xyz file extension.
 Create a directory with the same name.